CatheHuguet/ReactJS-Coderhouse/README.md

 # DECO.ration
 ## Demo: https://silver-biscochitos-5b6911.netlify.app/

 E-commerce for a decoration site, with React JS, Bootstrap and Firebase.
+Work in progress.

 ## Features